wp-plugins/wp-app-studio/readme.txt

 = Where can I purchase professionally designed apps?  =

- We plan to release some of our own designs in  [WPAS Marketplace][3].
+ We plan to release some of our own designs as well as plugins in  [WPAS Marketplace][3].
 It will be soon open to other designers/developers as well.

  [1]: http://emarketdesign.com/terms-and-conditions/ "Terms and Conditions"